SoheibKaddouri/n-queens/README.md

 This is an interactive web application that solves and visualizes the classic **N-Queens Problem** using the **Breadth-First Search (BFS)** algorithm.
 It is implemented purely with **HTML, CSS, and JavaScript**.

-The N-Queens problem asks for the number of ways to place $N$ non-attacking queens on an $N \times N$ chessboard.
+The N-Queens problem asks for the number of ways to place N non-attacking queens on an N × N chessboard.

 ---